Chapter Two

 — — —

 The small bedroom was decorated in a ‘fantasy’ style.
 Unicorns danced over the curtains, and someone had painted whimsical dragons on the white dresser.
 Artfully placed fairy tale books sat between two whimsical unicorn and dragon bookends.
-Even the bedspread on the bunk beds had fantasy-patterned sheets and pillows in the shape of a star and a sparkly cloud.
+There was even a unicorn lamp on the nightstand.

 It looked like a kid's room.